Dental Implants on the Upper West Side

-Smiles on the Upper Westside provides dental implants in NYC.
+Smiles on the Upper Westside provides dental implants in the UWS neighborhood of NYC.

 Due to their strength, durability, and stability, dental implants have become the treatment of choice for missing or failing teeth.
 They restore nearly all of your bite strength, and they reverse jawbone loss by replacing the tooth roots.